Upskill and improve your chances of employment with a forklift licence. There are two options when you are learning to drive a forklift:

 How to choose a forklift instructor

 How much experience do you have?
 Forklifts are very dangerous.
-If you have never driven a forklift then you will need to take a beginner course.
-These usually take 1-2 days.
-If you have some experience then you can take a shorter course that usually lasts for 4-8 hours.
-Check with the instructor what they recommend.
+If you have never driven a forklift then you will need to ensure you get enough supervised time on the forklift in order to become comfortable with its operation.

 Do you need the instructor to come to your workplace, or will you go to a training centre?
 Some instructors offer both options, some offer only one option.